Andrew Dao | National Bad Faith Insurance Lawyers

 • Commercial vehicle and trucking accidents: Representation of hundreds of clients against leading trucking and/or commercial vehicle companies.
 These include tractor-trailers, cement trucks, commercial vans, box trucks, delivery trucks, buses, and other commercial vehicles.

-• Wrongful death: Representation of the estate of a worker killed in a forklift incident, against his employer, the warehouse operator, and forklift manufacturer.
+• Wrongful death: Representation of the estate of a worker killed in a forklift incident, against his employer, warehouse operator, and forklift manufacturer.

 • Maritime: Representation of over 100 offshore workers and Jones Act seamen in various cases against drilling rig owners, shipowners, and vessel operators.